commonsharp/SurvivalProject-Server/README.md

 # 07/04/2017
 * Guilds: You can join a guild using the guild-join chat command.
+* Guilds: You can leave a guild using the guild-leave chat command.
 * Guilds: You are notified when someone from your guild joins your server.
 * Guilds: You are notified when someone from your guild leaves your server.
 * Guilds: You can send guild messages now.